Dental cavities- are they contagious like a common cold? Can you catch a cavity? It’s complicated.

 Oral bacteria and their role in cavity development

 How do we get cavities?
-When we eat, the bacteria in our mouths feed on sugar from leftover food particles and process it into acid.
+When we eat, the bacteria in our mouths feed on sugar from food particles and process it into acid.

-It attacks the hard surface of your teeth (enamel).
+The acid then attacks the hard surface of your teeth (enamel).
 This exposure to acid over a long period (months or even years), wears down the enamel, creating a hole – a cavity.

 The impact of diet and lifestyle on cavity transmission